Vicki Apatoff - Executive Director, Editor

 As a Plan Commissioner, she learned how complex issues can be.
 "The goal of our Spot Checks is to unpack these issues and add context so that our readers know, know how, and know why.
 No other publication has the ability to deliver this which is why our Spot Checks have become must-reads for engaged Winnetkans."

-Cred: Former Caucus Council Chair, PTO, church rummage sales, North Shore Board of the Northwestern University Settlement House, What Women Want!!!
+Cred: Zoning Board of Appeals, former Caucus Council Chair, PTO, church rummage sales, North Shore Board of the Northwestern University Settlement House, What Women Want!!!
 Benefit, Winnetka Sidewalk Sale.

 Three decades, three houses, three children, three schools, three dogs….but only one home—Winnetka.
 Kim and her husband moved to Winnetka 30 years ago and their family has fully enjoyed every aspect of life in our village.
 While her professional life as a financial executive has been demanding, she's never lost sight of the concerns of her friends and neighbors.

-Anne Wilder - Director of Research and Content
+Anne Wilder - Director of Research and Content, Editor

 Cred: Caucus Council Executive Board, Environmental and Forestry Commission, Counseling Center of the North Shore, The Winnetka Club, Garden Guild of Winnetka, Winnetka Thrift Shop.